-Samuel begins the 2018/19 season with opening night gala of the Elora Festival, and gala concert Cantos para hermanar al mundo in Torreon, Mexico.
-Upon returning to the COC in the fall, company engagements include the Captain/Eugene Onegin understudy in Tchaikovsky’s Eugene Onegin, as well as originating the role of the Sychophantic Senator in the world premiere of Rufus Wainwright’s Hadrian.
-In the winter, Samuel will be performing the role of Dandini (Tiny Dan) in the Ensemble Studio’s family production of La Cenerentola (COC Wow Factor), the lead role of Daddy in the first workshop of The Old Fools by Ana Sokolovic (to be premiered in the 2021 COC season), and will be understudying the roles of Guglielmo in Mozart’s Così fan tutte and the role of Oreste’s Guardian in R. Strauss’s Elektra.
+He began the 2018/19 season with the opening night gala of the Elora Festival and a gala concert – Cantos para hermanar al mundo – in Torreon, Mexico.
+Company engagements with the COC during the season included the Captain/Eugene Onegin understudy in Tchaikovsky’s Eugene Onegin, as well as originating the role of the Sychophantic Senator in the world premiere of Rufus Wainwright’s Hadrian.
+In the winter, he performed the role of Dandini (Tiny Dan) in the Ensemble Studio’s family production of La Cenerentola (COC Wow Factor), the lead role of Daddy in the first workshop of The Old Fools by Ana Sokolovic (to be premiered in the 2021 COC season), and understudied the roles of Guglielmo in Mozart’s Così fan tutte and Oreste’s Guardian in R. Strauss’s Elektra.
 Samuel closes his time in the Ensemble Studio with the role of the Sergeant/understudying Marcello in Puccini’s La bohème, as well as performing Marcello in the COC Ensemble Studio’s performance of La bohème.

 Samuel’s concert repertoire includes the role of one of the Evangelists in Arvo Pärt’s Passio (Cincinnati Camerata), J.S.
 Bach’s St. John Passion/B Minor Mass/Christmas Oratorio, Vaughan Williams’ Five Mystical Songs, Jongen’s Mass Op.
 130, Monteverdi’s Selva morale e spirituale, and Vaughan Williams’ Serenade to Music (CCM Orchestras).